-Our privacy practices reflect applicable legal requirements, including the General Data Protection Regulation, or the GDPR (“Applicable Data Protection Law”).
+Our privacy practices reflect applicable legal requirements, including the European Union’s General Data Protection Regulation or “GDPR.”
+(This regulation may be referred to later as “Applicable Data Protection Law”).

 What is personal data?

-Personal data is information, which relates to an identified or identifiable natural person, (this means a human being).
-Anonymous information, for which it is not possible to determine to whom the data relates, is not considered personal data.
+Personal data is information that relates to an identified or identifiable natural person (this means an individual human being).
+Anonymous information, where it is not possible to determine to whom the data relates, is not considered personal data.

 What personal data do we collect about you?

-Identity Data includes first name, maiden name, last name, username or similar identifier, title, education, work history, therapeutic experience, company name and Employee Identification Number, and any other identity data potentially found on your curriculum vitae/resume, which you may provide to us
+Identity Data includes first name, maiden name, last name, username or similar identifier, title, education, work history, therapeutic experience, company name, Employee Identification Number (if applicable), and any other identity data potentially found on a curriculum vitae or resume provided to us.

-Financial Data includes Employee Identification Numbers, Tax ID Numbers, social security numbers, bank accounts and wiring information used in order to pay you.
+Financial Data includes Employee Identification Numbers, Tax ID Numbers, social security numbers, bank accounts and wiring information used in order to pay employees and contractors who work for us.

-Transactional Data includes details about payments to and from you and other details of services you have provided for us, including wiring information.
+Transactional Data includes details about payments to and from you and other details of services you have provided for us, including wiring information, if applicable.

 Usage Data includes information about how you use our website and our services, if applicable.